A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Quarrel Postulate?

-Whether or not the (standard) quarrel postulate is reasonable will depend on the conception of quarrelling on which it is based.
+Whether or not a quarrel postulate is reasonable will depend on the conception of quarrelling on which it is based.
 The conception itself must of course be reasonable, that is, it must satisfy CSR.
-Although we define quarrels only over initially monotonic games, CSR permits the derived game (in which the two players quarrel) to be non-monotonic.
-We think this is as it should be: we find nothing unreasonable about a conception of quarrelling that induces non-monotonic voting games once the players quarrel.
+Although we define quarrels only over initially monotonic games, CSR permits the derived quarrelling game to be non-monotonic.
 (Note that we have defined voting power over non-monotonic voting games as well.)

-However, as we shall now argue, a conception of quarrelling that can result in non-monotonic voting games is not fit to serve as the basis of a reasonable {\em quarrel postulate}.
-That is, to be reasonable, a quarrel postulate must be based on a conception of quarreling that satisfies:
+When a transformation rule $\mathcal{Q}$ preserves or fails to preserve monotonicity in the induced game $\hat{\mathcal{G}}$, we shall say that the transformation rule $\mathcal{Q}$ itself is monotonic or non-monotonic, respectively: